 Limited capabilities: Free tools offer their users limited features.
 If you need to transcribe higher volumes of audio or video for professional purposes, some free tools may not allow you to do this quickly and effectively.
 Free tools also likely don’t offer human fact checkers due to costs, so you’ll need to spend time doing these checks manually.
 The technology being used by many of these free providers is often inadequate, with an inability to recognize multiple speakers or word differentiations.
 Free tools also don’t offer the ability for businesses to scale by separating the audio capture from the production of the transcript.
 Enlisting paid options which allow for this, will in the long run save businesses significant time and resources which translate into saved costs

 Inaccuracy: When it comes to professional uses, complex topics often aren’t suited for free transcription tools.
 From more complex word terminology, to recognizing slight grammar differences in basic words such as ‘their’ they’re’ and ‘there’ your transcript might not be up to par in terms of accuracy when produced by a free tool.
 As mentioned above, most industries cannot take the risk of inaccuracies.
-For example, in higher education, to be compliant with the law and ADA, transcriptions must be provided to students at 99% accuracy levels.
-Some paid tools can’t even produce that level of accuracy.
+For example, in higher education, to be compliant with the law and ADA, transcriptions must be provided to students at high accuracy levels.
+Some paid tools can’t even produce high levels of accuracy.
 The same methodology goes for legal where transcripts must be accurate to ensure justice is served fairly, in media when interviewing subjects and in enterprise when business leaders are discussing important statistics.
 Verbit for example utilizes AI to quickly produce the transcript and as it’s been produced has human editors assigned to fact check it.
-This process ensures 99% accuracy and provides users with full transcripts quickly, within hours if required.
+This process ensures greater accuracy and provides users with full transcripts quickly, within hours if required.

 Inability to learn: Many paid tools are designed to get better with us.
 They utilize natural language processing and algorithms to better understand speakers and cadences and accents with increased usage.
 Free tools often aren’t complex enough to pick up on these nuances and improve with time, which results in manual processes for their users.
 Those who need transcripts will be well suited to select tools like Verbit’s which are custom-built for industries like legal, higher education, media and enterprise to understand the pain points of these users and improve with greater use.